 An interesting anatomical fact is that almost all mammals have seven cervical vertebrae, regardless of body size.
 This means that there are large variations in the size of cervical vertebrae, ranging from the very small cervical vertebrae of a shrew to the greatly elongated vertebrae in the neck of a giraffe.
 In a full-grown giraffe, each cervical vertebra is 11 inches tall.

 Curvatures of the Vertebral Column

-The adult vertebral column does not form a straight line, but instead has four curvatures along its length – cervical, thoracic, lumbar, pelvic (sacrum/coccyx) (see Figure 6.29).
+The adult vertebral column does not form a straight line, but instead has four curvatures along its length (see Figure 7.20).
 These curves increase the vertebral column’s strength, flexibility, and ability to absorb shock.
 When the load on the spine is increased, by carrying a heavy backpack for example, the curvatures increase in depth (become more curved) to accommodate the extra weight.
 They then spring back when the weight is removed.
 The four adult curvatures are classified as either primary or secondary curvatures.
 Primary curves are retained from the original fetal curvature, while secondary curvatures develop after birth.

 Disorders associated with the curvature of the spine include kyphosis (an excessive posterior curvature of the thoracic region), lordosis (an excessive anterior curvature of the lumbar region), and scoliosis (an abnormal, lateral curvature, accompanied by twisting of the vertebral column).